RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 Rules:

 * The returned ZonedDateTime will be in UTC.
-* The returned ZonedDateTime will be equal to the end date of the last event found in the past.
+* The returned ZonedDateTime will be equal to the date of the last event found.
 * If the stored date is older than 29 days it will be ignored it and a DateNotFoundException will be thrown.
 * If your users are more likely to change locations (timezones), you may have to instead convert the result of `getLastExtractionDate(rookDataType: HCRookDataType)` to your user's new timezone, add one day, truncate (if